amaryaser20033-cyber/Campaigns-analysis/README.md

 ---

-## Limitations

-* Marketing spend and campaign costs were not included, so ROI and profitability could not be calculated.
-* Customer demographics were not available for segmentation analysis.
-* The dataset does not include attribution models to evaluate multi-touch customer journeys.
-* External factors such as seasonality, promotions, or competitor activities were not included.
-* The analysis focuses on historical performance and does not include predictive forecasting.

----

 ## Conclusion

 This project provides a comprehensive analysis of marketing campaign performance by examining customer engagement, conversion behavior, revenue generation, and channel effectiveness.

 Using SQL for data exploration and Power BI for visualization, the project demonstrates an end-to-end analytics workflow from raw marketing data to actionable business insights.
 The analysis helps identify successful campaigns, effective channels, and opportunities to improve customer conversion and marketing performance.

----

-## Skills Demonstrated

-* SQL Joins
-* Common Table Expressions (CTEs)
-* KPI Development
-* Data Cleaning
-* Data Modeling
-* Calendar Table Creation
-* Exploratory Data Analysis (EDA)
-* Marketing Analytics
-* Funnel Analysis
-* Conversion Rate Analysis
-* Revenue Analysis
-* Power BI Dashboard Development
-* Data Visualization
-* Business Insight Generation
-* Data Storytelling